Vignale Gamine

-It was powered by a 2-cylinder, air-cooled engine of 499.5 cc from the Fiat 500 sport, the sporty version of the 500, and an engine later to be offered on the 500F.
+It was powered by a 2-cylinder, air-cooled engine of 499.5 cc from the 500F.
 There was only one engine version producing 21.5 PS.
 According to official data, the car had a top speed of 97 km/h.

-The Gamine never sold very well.
-In fact, the slow sales drove Carrozzeria Vignale out of business, forcing Alfredo Vignale to sell his production line to De Tomaso, which manufactured the Pantera sports car there.
+The Gamine never met its sales expectations.
+In fact, the slow sales and the financial problems caused by the bankruptcy of the G.A.M. drove Carrozzeria Vignale out of business.
+It forced Alfredo Vignale to sell his Carrozzeria to De Tomaso, which manufactured the Pantera sports car there.